 Q. When will I receive my offer of a room booking?

-A. Providing you fulfil the criteria of the allocation policy, from Mid-April, new students will receive a room offer booking once they receive an Unconditional course offer which has been accepted with the University.
+A. Providing you fulfil the criteria of the allocation policy, from Mid-May, new students will receive a room offer booking once they receive an Unconditional course offer which has been accepted with the University.
 During our main intake we will be very busy, so we aim to send all guaranteed room offer bookings within a three week period assuming you fulfil the guarantee for first year students.
 You will be contacted by Unite Students to complete an application form and make an advance payment of £250.

 Returning students must deal directly with Unite Students for a room on Campus.
 Returning students are housed in Harriet Martineau or Lakeside.
 Contact Unite Students HERE